vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-and Sravana, shaving on Viśākha and Abhijit, flesh on Mūla, Mrgaśiras and Bhādrapadā, sexual intercou rse on Maghā, Krttikā and Uttarā'.
+and Śravaṇa, shaving on Viśākha and Abhijit, flesh on Mūla, Mrgaśiras and Bhādrapadā, sexual intercou rse on Maghā, Krttikā and Uttarā'.
 This is Vā.
 14. 50-51 (with

 some variations).
 Naksatravidhi-rrata-begin on Mrgaśiras; worship of Parvati,